im-hanzou/SMTP-GRABING-AND-TWILIO/README.md

 # SMTP-GRABING-AND-TWILIO
-This Tools for grabbing smtp, aws key, and twilio
+This Tools for Grabbing Smtp, Aaws key, and Twilio

+Use Method Debug and ./env